 (5) Credit Risk Management

-Trade receivables, including notes and accounts receivable, are exposed to customer credit risk.
-With respect to this risk, the Group manages the due dates and account balances of each customer in accordance with the Group’s policies concerning settlement conditions, and it also obtains information about doubtful accounts that are mainly caused by deterioration in the financial conditions of customers at an early stage so as to mitigate credit risk.
-In addition, the Group also mitigates credit risk by accepting advances and utilizing transaction credit insurance according to the nature of transaction contents and trade size.
-Credit risk is not concentrated on certain specific customers.
+Trade receivables, including notes and accounts receivable and lease receivables, are exposed to customer credit risk.
+With respect to this risk, the Group manages the due dates and account balances of each customer in accordance with the Group’s policies concerning settlement conditions, and it also obtains information about doubtful accounts that are mainly caused by deterioration in the financial conditions of customers at an early stage, in addition to accepting advances and utilizing transaction credit insurance according to the nature of transaction contents, trade size, and the creditworthiness of customers so as to mitigate credit risk.

 Other receivables are also exposed to the credit risk of counterparties, but they are generally settled in a short period of time.

 Derivatives are exposed to credit risk arising from default by counterparties.
 With respect to the execution and management of derivatives transactions, the Group operates the transactions according to internal policies for trade authorization, and enters into derivatives transactions only with highly rated financial institutions to mitigate credit risk.

 The carrying amount of the financial assets after deducting impairment losses as presented in the consolidated financial statements represents the Group’s maximum exposure to credit risk without considering the valuation of the related collateral obtained.